-Let’s take a look at Cracked Pepper in real homes, find some coordinating colors, and check out some dupes from other brands!
+Let’s take a look at Cracked Pepper in real homes, find some coordinating colors, compare it to other popular charcoals, and finally check out some dupes from other brands!

 What Color is Behr Cracked Pepper (PPU18-01)